Wong May

-Wong May is a poet who was born in China, grew up in Singapore, and now lives in Ireland.
+Wong May (born 1944) is a poet who was born in China, grew up in Singapore, and now lives in Ireland.
 She won the Windham-Campbell Literature Prize for poetry in 2022.

+Early life and education

-She was born in Chongqing, China in 1944 and moved to Singapore with her mother in 1950.
+Wong was born in Chongqing, China in 1944 and moved to Singapore with her mother in 1950.
 Her mother, Wang Mei-Chuang, was a classical Chinese poet who taught history and Chinese literature.

 Wong May received her Bachelor of Arts degree in English Literature, from the University of Singapore in 1965.
 She used to be Singaporean, but had to relinquish her citizenship after Singapore stopped allowing dual citizenship.
-Wong May has described the relinquishing of her Singapore citizenship as “a severance which still pains me”.
+Wong May has described the relinquishing of her Singapore citizenship as "a severance which still pains me".

 In 1966 she went to the Iowa Writers' Workshop where she received her Master of Fine Arts degree from the University of Iowa in 1968.

+Career

-A first book of poetry, A Bad Girl's Book of Animals, was published by Harcourt, Brace and Jovanovich in 1969.
+Wong's first book of poetry, A Bad Girl's Book of Animals, was published by Harcourt, Brace and Jovanovich in 1969.
 While at MacDowell Colony in 1969, Wong May met Hilda Morley.
 Stylistically their poetry is closely associated.

 Wong May's next book, Reports, published by Harcourt Brace Jovanovich, came out in 1972.
 Her Wannsee Poems, written during a DAAD (German Academic Exchange Service) fellowship in Berlin, were translated as Wannsee Gedichte by Nicolas Born.
+In 1978 she published a collection of poetry called Superstitions.
+In 2014 Picasso's Tears, her fourth book of poems including work from 1978–2013, was published by Octopus Books.